Isaak Prezent

-Isaak (Isay) Izrailevich Prezent (Russian: Исаа́к (Исай) Изра́илевич Презе́нт; 27 September (O.S.
-15 September) 1902 – 6 January 1969) was a Soviet philosopher of biology, best known for his work on Marxist methodology of science as one of the key figures of Lysenkoism.
+Isaak (Isay) Izrailevich Prezent (Russian: Исаа́к (Исай) Изра́илевич Презе́нт; 27 September [O.S.
+15 September] 1902 – 6 January 1969) was a Soviet philosopher of biology, best known for his work on Marxist methodology of science and as one of the key figures of Lysenkoism.

 Early life and education

 Prezent was born in 1902 in the town of Toropets in a Jewish family.
 His father owned a shop in Zapadnaya Dvina.

 Prezent went to high school in Dukhovshschina, and after completing it in 1919, he returned to Zapadnaya Dvina to teach in a local railway school.
 He became a communist activist while still in high school.
 Parallel with being a teacher in Zapadnaya Dvina, he helped found a local branch of Komsomol, and was finally accepted as a party member in 1921.
 Later that year he moved to Pskov to assume a gubernatorial-level party function.
 Following a party decision, he enrolled at Leningrad State University (LGU) in 1922.
 He temporarily left university in 1923 to take part in the late stages of the Civil War as a political instructor.
 He soon resumed his studies, and graduated from Faculty of Social Sciences of LGU in 1926.
 As a recognition for his work on biology, he was awarded a doctorate in biological sciences in 1936.